 Program Outcomes

 • Develop a thorough knowledge in a subfield of linguistics.
-This can be in the theoretical areas, such as phonology, syntax, semantics, or can be in an area such as areal linguistics, speech pathology, or computational linguistics.
+This can be in the theoretical areas, such as phonetics, phonology, morphology, syntax, semantics, or can be in an area such as areal linguistics, speech pathology, or computational linguistics.
 Because our program concentrates upon the acquisition of language, many students focus on some issue within the domain of first or second language acquisition.

 • Show proficiency in research methodology.
 Performance in the program demonstrates the ability to adequately formulate a suitable and original research topic and show a continued trajectory toward elaboration and solution.